adobe/aio-cli-plugin-cloudmanager/README.md

 ### Service Account Authentication

-To use a service account authentication, an integration must be created in the [Adobe I/O Console](https://console.adobe.io) which has the Cloud Manager service.
-You may also add other services to this integration if you want to use other Adobe I/O CLI plugins.
+To use a service account authentication, an integration (aka project) must be created in the [Adobe I/O Console](https://console.adobe.io) which has the Cloud Manager service.

+***The required type of server-to-server authentication should be [Service Account (JWT)](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/#service-account-jwt-credential-deprecated).***

 After you've created the integration, create a `config.json` file on your computer and navigate to the integration Overview page.
 From this page, copy the values into the file as described below.